genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/02_front-end-reporting.md

 ### Server configuration

-To enable the report micro-frontend you need to configure the reporting module on the server.
+To enable the report micro-front-end you need to configure the reporting module on the server.
-The required configuration is described in the [server module](../../03_server-modules/10_integration/11_data-reporting.md).
+The required configuration is described in the [Server module](../../03_server-modules/10_integration/11_data-reporting.md).

 ### Front-end configuration

-To enable this micro front-end in your application, follow the steps below.
+To enable this micro-front-end in your application, follow the steps below.

 - Add `@genesislcap/foundation-reporting` as a dependency in your *package.json* file.
 Whenever you change the dependencies of your project, ensure you run the `$ npm run bootstrap` command again.